AxelHenriot/contactmanagerRedux/README.md

-This app was created as part of the Udemy course "React Front to Back" by Brad Travesty : https://www.udemy.com/course/react-front-to-back/
+This app was created as part of the Udemy course "React Front to Back" by Brad Traversy : https://www.udemy.com/course/react-front-to-back/

 ------------------------------------------------------------------------------------------------------------------------------